-he definition of coronary artery disease (CAD) was originally based on the presence of anatomic luminal narrowing greater than 50%.
+The definition of coronary artery disease (CAD) was originally based on the presence of anatomic luminal narrowing greater than 50%.
 Over the past decades, however, many advances in imaging techniques have enhanced our pathophysiologic understanding of CAD.
-It has been recognized that many factors beyond luminal narrowing may determine whether or not an anatomic coronary lesion induces ischemia.
-Because this cannot be comprehensively addressed by coronary angiography alone, nuclear myocardial perfusion imaging (MPI) has been well established as a tool for providing proof of ischemia.
+It has been recognized that many factors beyond luminal narrowing may determine whether or not an anatomical coronary lesion induces ischemia.
+As this cannot be comprehensively addressed by coronary angiography alone, nuclear myocardial perfusion imaging (MPI) has been well established as a tool for providing proof of ischemia.
 This is mandatory for prognostically relevant target lesion revascularization in chronic stable CAD.
-Because revascularization of a non-flow-limiting coronary stenosis is not beneficial to the patient, neither from a prognostic nor from a symptomatic point of view, nuclear MPI has been suggested as a gatekeeper for invasive coronary angiography (1-3).
-MPI studies with PET have demonstrated that absolute myocardial blood flow (MBF) and flow reserve (MFR) provide incremental diagnostic (4) and prognostic (5) information over relative perfusion alone.
-Quantitative assessment of MBF is difficult with standard SPECT for which detectors need to rotate around the patient and for which unfavorable properties of the currently available flow tracers hamper accurate MBF quantification because of nonlinear extraction fraction with roll-off at higher flow values.
-The recent advances in SPECT technology including semiconductor detector material (cadmium zinc telluride [CZT]) allow acquisition in a nonrotating mode and therefore acquisition of time-activity curves.
-This may enable absolute MBF and MFR estimation by SPECT as recently shown in experimental animal models (6), which may pave the way for its implementation in clinical routine (7).
+As revascularization of a non-flow limiting coronary stenosis is not beneficial to the patient, neither from a prognostic nor from a symptomatic point of view nuclear MPI has been suggested as a gatekeeper for invasive coronary angiography (1-3).
+MPI studies with positron emission tomography (PET) have demonstrated that absolute myocardial blood flow (MBF) and flow reserve (MFR) provide incremental diagnostic (4) and prognostic (5) information over relative perfusion alone.
+Quantitative assessment of MBF is difficult with standard SPECT where detectors need to rotate around the patient and where unfavorable properties of the currently available flow tracers hamper accurate MBF quantification due to non-linear extraction fraction with roll-off at higher flow values.
+The recent advances in SPECT technology including semi-conductor detector material (cadmium zinc telluride; CZT) allow acquisition in a non-rotating mode and therefore acquisition of time-activity curves.
+This may enable absolute MBF and MFR estimation by single photon computed tomography (SPECT) as recently shown in experimental animal models (6) which may pave the way for its implementation in clinical routine (7).
 More knowledge on the impact of the tracer properties on the values obtained from quantification is crucial.

-The aim of the present study was a head-to-head comparison in humans of indices of absolute MBF and MFR as assessed with ^{99m}Tc-tetrofosmin on a CZT SPECT camera versus MBF and MFR measured with 13N-ammonia on a PET scanner.
+The aim of the present study was a head-to-head comparison in humans of indexes of absolute MBF and MFR as assessed with 99mTc-tetrofosmin on a CZT SPECT camera versus MBF and MFR measured with 13N-ammonia on a PET scanner.